Issue 1

 15., 16.
 Undergraduate student Helena Lyng-Olsen and graduate student Chase Shimmin demonstrate the muon hodoscope in Professor Keith Baker’s lab, which is used for calibrating the response of CMOS camera sensors to ionizing radiation for the CRAYFIS experiment.
 CMOS sensors, such as those in smartphones, can be used to detect particles produced by cosmic rays.
 The experiment is building a crowd-sourced network of smartphones to look for extremely rare global-scale cosmic ray events.

 17., 18.
-Gadi Afek, a postdoctoral associate in the lab of Professor David Moore at Wright Lab, develops ultra-sensitive force sensors based on tiny glass spheres, less than the width of a hair in diameter.
+Gadi Afek, a postdoctoral associate in the lab of Professor David Moore at the Wright Lab, develops ultra-sensitive force sensors based on tiny glass spheres, less than the width of a hair in diameter.
 The spheres are levitated using laser beams and are shielded from the environment by vacuum and gold surfaces.
 These sensors are being utilized for testing new, fundamental physics related to the search for dark matter.

 19., 20.
 Postdoctoral associate Danielle Speller and graduate student Kelly Backes at work in the HAYSTAC lab.
 The HAYSTAC experiment is led by Professors Reina Maruyama and Steve Lamoreaux.